sampsyo/cs6120/content/blog/2019-09-25-run-bril-on-raspberry-pi-natively.md

 |JSON size|54K|374K|1.2M|2.8M|5.3M|9.1M|15M|

-One of the reason is that the Bril code file gets too large to do simple task, because current Bril lacks of basic and advanced language features.
+One of the reasons is that the Bril code file gets too large to do simple tasks because current Bril lacks of basic and advanced language features.
-For example, Bril does not have array yet, so it is not possible to do matrix multiplication with loop.
+For example, Bril does not have arrays yet, so it is not possible to do matrix multiplication with loops.
 Therefore, each multiplication instruction is explicitly generated,
     which means the source code increases cubically.

 ## Conclusion

-Native binary Bril program runs much faster than Bril interpreter.
+Native binary Bril programs runs much faster than the Bril interpreter.
-Bril interpreter currently is way too slow due to lack of language features.
+The Bril interpreter currently is way too slow due to the lack of language features.
-Loading and paring JSON-format Bril code dominates the execution time.
+Loading and paring the JSON-format Bril code dominates the execution time.